JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 The second and perhaps more insightful is that all nonlinear parts can moved out (this is a weaker statement but more interesting).
 We know this because pullbacks are linear operators -- they are linear in relation to the tangent they are pulling back.
 This means they are in turn composed only of functions that linear operators (in relation to the tangent).
-The fully minimized pullback function only calls linear operators -- the apparently nonlinear parts can all be shifted to the augmented primal.
+The minimal pullback function only calls linear operators -- the nonlinear parts can all be shifted to the augmented primal.

 ## Conclusion
 This document has explained why [`rrule`](@ref) is the way it is.